oncecrossover/web-server/README.txt

 WHAT IS IT?
-Peeq is a novel social Q&A community, where people paid to get voice answers from celebrities they love most to ask questions for.
+Snoop is a novel social Q&A community, where people paid to get voice answers from celebrities they love most to ask questions for.
 Three major functions in the community:
 1. Celebrities get paid for answering questions by voice.
 2. People pay to ask celebrities questions.
 3. Eavesdroppers pay to hear others' answers.